Decima2/Decima2Toolkit/README.md

 Gain insights into how your models make predictions with clear, interpretable visualizations and explanations, making it easier to communicate results.

-### Model Explanation
+### Model Feature Importance

 <p align="center">
   <img src="images/example.png" width="800" />
 </p>

 #### Usage
-Here’s a quick example of how to use the package to evaluate a machine learning model and compute feature importances.
+Here’s a quick example of how to model_feature_importance to evaluate a machine learning model and compute feature importances.

 #### Example
 ##### Load Data and Train Your Model